simonmartyr/throwaway-conditional-associations/readme.md

 }
 ```

-And many cases this makes a lot of sense, as maybe the two resources are tightly coupled and should stick together.
-However this might not be the case with more complex objects which have multiple associations, where you would really feel the impact including all those relationships.
+And in some cases this could make sense, maybe the two resources are tightly coupled and should stick together.
+However this might not be the case with more complex objects which contain multiple associations, where you would really feel the impact including all those relationships.

 ## The Idea